 But, as I said in the intro, these average wages in all the countries in the European Union might not reflect actual salaries that one would get if they just started to work in one of these countries.

-As we see that the average throughout all countries in Europe is €1,646 yet half of the countries in the EU earn a lot less, the same goes on a country by country basis: some industries will pay a lot more than others, and time spend with a job will have an effect on the wage as well.
+As we see that the average throughout all countries in Europe is €1,923, yet half of the countries in the EU earn a lot less, the same goes on a country by country basis: some industries will pay a lot more than others, and time spend with a job will have an effect on the wage as well.

 However, for guidance and estimations, this is a good starting point and an interesting list to look at and since these are the actual average salaries in the said countries, you’ve got bigger chances at earning that much than not.

 However, if you look at the table in that article, listing the salaries for all countries, you will see that the data there is up to several years old in some cases.
 So it’s no longer accurate!

 It would still be great if people living in the various countries of the European Union listed above could confirm the data that I managed to gather, so that we can have a clearer, updated view of the actual values.